 Halloween Literacy Learning:

-- Halloween GHOST Bingo: Cuteโnot spookyโHalloween friends cover the boards and kids can practice learning the letters of โGHOSTโ while they use their eyes to match up the Halloween friends on cards to the ones on their boards.
+Halloween GHOST Bingo: Cuteānot spookyāHalloween friends cover the boards and kids can practice learning the letters of āGHOSTā while they use their eyes to match up the Halloween friends on cards to the ones on their boards.

-- Halloween Word Search: Perfect for emerging readers, word searches provide a super platform for really looking for letters.
+Halloween Word Search: Perfect for emerging readers, word searches provide a super platform for really looking for letters.
 Add some Halloween words, and kids love playing detective!

-- Halloween Lunchbox Love Joke Notes: Bring some fun into lunchtime–or anytime–with fun, silly, and totally not-spooky Halloween Lunchbox Joke Notes.
+Halloween Lunchbox Love Joke Notes: Bring some fun into lunchtime–or anytime–with fun, silly, and totally not-spooky Halloween Lunchbox Joke Notes.

 Some of our favorite Halloween books:

-- Room on the Broom, by Julia Donaldson — the witch’s hat blows away, and while trying to find it, the witch picks up more and more friends, all who want to ride on her broom.
+Room on the Broom, by Julia Donaldson — the witch’s hat blows away, and while trying to find it, the witch picks up more and more friends, all who want to ride on her broom.
 We love the language in this book, and it’s super-silly.

-- Too Many Pumpkins, byย Linda Arms White and illustrated by Megan Lloyd — a sweet story about lonely and cranky Rebecca Estelle who loathes pumpkins only to have her yard taken over by pumpkins one season.
-In an attempt to rid herself of these pesky gourds, she bakes tons of pumpkin goodies and draws her entire town to her house for a pumpkin party.ย Read it to chat about inferring like we did; read it and love the illustrations, characters, and story
+Too Many Pumpkins, by Linda Arms White and illustrated by Megan Lloyd — a sweet story about lonely and cranky Rebecca Estelle who loathes pumpkins only to have her yard taken over by pumpkins one season.
+In an attempt to rid herself of these pesky gourds, she bakes tons of pumpkin goodies and draws her entire town to her house for a pumpkin party.
+Read it to chat about inferring like we did; read it and love the illustrations, characters, and story

-- Arthur’s Halloween, by Marc Brown — as a mom I love the lesson in this book, no never judge a book by its cover, but with a fun Halloween theme, Arthur and D.W. don’t let us down!
+Arthur’s Halloween, by Marc Brown — as a mom I love the lesson in this book, no never judge a book by its cover, but with a fun Halloween theme, Arthur and D.W. don’t let us down!

-- Zen Ghosts, by Jon J. Muth — the children in this story learn from their panda friend Stillwater on Halloween–and who doesn’t need a little zen on a spooky holiday?
+Zen Ghosts, by Jon J. Muth — the children in this story learn from their panda friend Stillwater on Halloween–and who doesn’t need a little zen on a spooky holiday?

-- halloween party estimate game 2013: a perfect quick game to help kids practice number sense and estimating, itโs as easy as can be to get kids psyched about counting and numbers when candy corn or spiders are involved!
+halloween party estimate game 2024: a perfect quick game to help kids practice number sense and estimating, itās as easy as can be to get kids psyched about counting and numbers when candy corn or spiders are involved!
+All you need is the game sheet, a jar and some candy corn or plastic spiders.
+You get the idea!

-- Cats, Hats, and Pumpkins Grid Games: give your kiddos a chance to practice fine motor skills, counting, and practice that important literacy skill of left-right return sweep
+Cats, Hats, and Pumpkins Grid Games: Give your kiddos a chance to practice fine motor skills, counting, and practice that important literacy skill of left-right return sweep

-- Leafy Grid Games: same kind of literacy and math prep but with Leafy Grid boards.
+Leafy Grid Games: Same kind of literacy and math prep but with Leafy Grid boards.

-- Candy Experiments: Use that leftover Halloween candy for some super-fun science experimenting!
+Candy Experiments: Use that leftover Halloween candy for some super-fun science experimenting!

-- Halloween Treat-Making: Cooking is science for kids, so get them in the kitchen and have them help you make these super cute witchesโ fingers, eyeballs, boogers on a stick, and frozen ghosts.
+Halloween Treat-Making: Cooking is science for kids, so get them in the kitchen and have them help you make these super cute witchesā fingers, eyeballs, boogers on a stick, and frozen ghosts.

-- Dinner in a Pumpkin: ย A perfect opportunity to show kids how crazy cool food can be, a fun Halloween tradition is dinner in a pumpkin!
+Dinner in a Pumpkin: A perfect opportunity to show kids how crazy cool food can be, a fun Halloween tradition is dinner in a pumpkin!

 That’s it!
 Just a few fun literacy, math, and science related Halloween learning opportunities for families and kids!